runigoswami/runigoswami.github.io/posts/merch.md

 ####Winter 2014 — Spring 2015

 I designed some merchandise for the [DALI Lab](http://dali.dartmouth.edu "DALI Home")!
-Hoodies in the winter and custom converse shoes for the graduating seniors in the spring.
+Hoodies & stickers in the winter and custom converse shoes for the graduating seniors in the spring.
 Here are some process shots, mockups, and final merch.

 #####Hoodies
 ![thirdsies-1](/img/merch_gears.png  "work")